SaladTechnologies/react-interview-project/README.md

 Create a React application that retrieves and displays the list of GPUs supported by Salad.

 ## UX/UI
 Please use the wireframe here for the layout.
-Match the style (font, color, padding...) to our [website](https://www.salad.io/)
+Match the style (font size, color, padding...) to our [website](https://www.salad.io/).
+Please use the Work Sans font found [here](https://fonts.google.com/specimen/Work+Sans)

 <img src="https://cdn.discordapp.com/attachments/456875916480610306/573188778550624256/Dev-task.png" width="300">